Change Acceleration and Detection: Introduction

-Specifically, we assume that at any given time we select a treatment (or experiment, or stimulus, depending on the application) among a number of options, and observe a response to it.
-Then, based on the already collected responses up to this time, we need to decide whether to stop and declare that the change has occurred, or to continue the process, in which case we have to decide the treatment for the next time-period.
-Therefore, in addition to a stopping rule, we also need to determine a rule for sequentially assigning treatments.
-We define the optimal procedure, consisting of a treatment assignment rule and a stopping rule, as the one that minimizes the average \textit{total} number of responses subject to a constraint on the probability of false alarm, i.e., stopping before the change has occurred.
-Since the average {total} number of responses is (roughly) the sum of the expected time until the change happens and the expected detection delay, we refer to this problem as \textit{change acceleration and detection}.
+Motivated by the above considerations, we propose a novel sequential change detection problem with an experimental design component.
+Specifically, we assume that the sequentially collected observations are responses to experimental design choices, to which we refer as \textit{treatments}.
+At any given time, we need to decide whether to stop and declare that the change has already occurred or to continue the process and select the treatment to be assigned next.
+These decisions can be made based on the current as well as previous responses.
+Our main assumption is that the assigned treatments influence not only the speed of detection but also the change-point itself.
+The problem is determined by how the responses depend on the assigned treatments before and after the change, i.e., a \textit{response model}, and how the treatments influence the change, i.e., a \textit{change-point model}.
+Given such models, we aim to find a rule for sequentially assigning treatments, i.e., a \textit{treatment assignment rule}, and a rule for determining when to stop the process, i.e., a \textit{stopping rule}, in order to minimize the expected \textit{total} number of responses subject to a constraint on the probability of false alarm.
+Since in the absence of a false alarm the total number of observations up to stopping is equal to the time of change plus the detection delay, we refer to this problem as \textit{sequential change acceleration and detection}.

-When there is only one treatment, i.e., without the experimental design aspect, this problem reduces to the \textit{Bayesian} QCD problem~\citep{shiryaev1963optimum,tartakovsky2005general}, where the goal is to find a stopping rule that minimizes the expected detection delay, while controlling the false alarm probability.
-When there are multiple treatments that not only determine the distribution of the responses before and after the change, but \textit{also affect the change-point itself}, the treatment assignment rule plays a critical role in both accelerating and detecting the change, and the heart of the proposed problem is to resolve the trade-off between these two goals optimally.
+In the context of educational applications, the response model corresponds to a {cognitive diagnosis model} \cite{Templin2006,templin2010diagnostic,wang2020using}, the change-point model to a {latent transition model} \cite{collins2009latent,li2016latent,kaya2017assessing,wang2018tracking,chen2018hidden,liang2023latent}, and the treatments to educational items, such as formative assessment, practice, intervention.
+These references consider multiple latent attributes (i.e., skills) and estimate the model parameters based on data from many users.
+In the present work, we assume that both models have been calibrated offline, and we focus on the real-time instruction of a single attribute to a single user.
+Note that the online instruction is individualized since the developed models consider subject-specific variables that capture the characteristics of users.
+This separation of offline model estimation and online decision-making is realistic and practical, as there is a large amount of historical data and the duration of the learning process is relatively short on average.